-53. (1) The proper officer may, subject to such conditions as he or she may impose and to the giving of such security as he or she may think appropriate for the due return thereof or the payment of duties thereon, permit any goods to be removed from any warehouse without payment of the duty for such purpose, for such period, and in such quantities, as he or she may deem fit.
+53. (1) The proper officer may, subject to such Delivery from wareconditions as he or she may impose and to the giving of such circumstances. security as he or she may think appropriate for the due return thereof or the payment of duties thereon, permit any goods to be removed from any warehouse without payment of the duty for such purpose, for such period, and in such quantities, as he or she may deem fit.